Capital Increase

 A business idea is useless if there isn’t enough capital to make it a reality.

-A capital increase is a method used by companies to increase their capital stock, giving existing shareholders the right to subscribe to new shares in exchange for cash.
-Another possibility is to increase capital by exchanging assets, such as shares in another company, or by increasing the par value of existing shares.
+Capital increase is a method used by companies to raise their share capital, giving existing shareholders the right to subscribe to new shares in exchange for cash.
+Another possibility involves increasing capital through the exchange of assets, such as shares of another company, or by increasing the nominal value of existing shares.
 New investors have the opportunity to become shareholders.
-Also known as seasoned equity offering.
+Also knwon as seasoned equity offering.

-A person’s ability to obtain money/financial resources to start a business or assist in day-to-day activities such as purchasing materials, paying salaries, etc., is known as the ability to raise capital.
+The ability of a person to obtain money/financial resources to start a business or assist in daily activities such as purchasing materials, paying wages, etc., is known as the capacity to raise capital.

 Why do you need to increase capital?

-A business idea is useless if you do not have enough capital to make it effective.
-It is almost impossible to start a business without money, but how do you get the money before the business is successful enough?
-Using your savings is an option, but you usually run short of money.
+A business idea is useless if there isn’t enough capital to make it a reality.
+It’s almost impossible to start a business without money, but how do you get the money before the business is successful enough?
+Using your savings is an option, but usually, one falls short of money.
 Therefore, obtaining funds from other sources is important to finance all economic activities.

-Choosing the right sources is the next critical step in the process of raising capital, as it is undoubtedly a crucial factor in the success and growth of any business.
-To raise funds from the most appropriate sources quickly and efficiently, exceptional capital raising skills are required.
+Choosing the right sources is the next crucial step in the process of raising capital, as it is, without a doubt, a critical factor for the success and growth of any business.
+To obtain funds from the most appropriate sources quickly and efficiently, exceptional capital raising skills are required.

-The amount of funds raised depends on the sources from which they can be obtained.
-Sole proprietorships and partnerships have limited opportunities to raise capital.
-You can finance your business in the following ways:
+The volume of funds raised depends on the sources from which they can be obtained.
+Individual businesses and partnerships have limited opportunities to raise capital.
+You can finance your company in the following ways:

 Issuance of shares